pitt-miskov-zivanov-lab/DiSH/docs/Tutorial.rst

 I/O
 ---------
 Input includes:
-- a .xlsx file containing the model to simulate, in the BioRECIPES tabular format, `see example`_
+- a .xlsx file containing the model to simulate, in the BioRECIPES tabular format,
 .. _see example: https://github.com/pitt-miskov-zivanov-lab/DiSH/blob/main/example/input/Tcell_N5_PTEN4_bio.xlsx
-- simulation `setup`_
+- simulation
 .. _setup:

 Simulation Setups
 ------------------

 Output includes:
-- a .txt file containing all the trace of every element at each run, `see example`_
+- a .txt file containing all the trace of every element at each run,
 .. _see example: https://github.com/pitt-miskov-zivanov-lab/DiSH/blob/main/example/output/trace.txt

 output file could export with different formats.
 Users could choose specific format before simulation.
-.. csv-table:: Output Trace File Formats
+.. list-table:: Output Trace File Formats
   :widths: 20, 30
   :header-rows: 1

+  * - # of format
+    - Description
+  * - 1
-  1, traces for all runs and frequency summary (default for sync) 2, traces for all runs in transpose format
+    - traces for all runs and frequency summary (default for sync)
+  * - 2
+    - traces for all runs in transpose format
+  * - 3
-  3, trace file with frequency summary only (default for ra scheme) 4, model rules and truth tables
+    - trace file with frequency summary only (default for ra scheme)
+  * - 4
+    - model rules and truth tables
+  * - 5
-  5, model rules
+    - model rules
+  * - 6
-  6, truth tables
+    - truth tables
+  * - 7
-  7, event traces including elements updated at each step
+    - event traces including elements updated at each step

 Model Creation
 --------------